AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Set up an instance/Set up a whitelist.md

 ## Next { .section}

-The whitelist provides an advanced access protection for HybridDB for PostgreSQL.
+The whitelist provides an advanced access protection for AnalyticDB for PostgreSQL.
 So, we recommend that you maintain the whitelist on a regular basis.

 During the subsequent operations, you can click **Modify** under the group name to modify an existing group, or click **Delete**to delete an existing custom group.